 - Rough coat: One of the best guinea pig’s health indicators is its coat.
 Silky and soft coats indicate optimal health and a dull and rough coat are symptoms of an underlying cause.

 - Blood in stool and urine: These are the warning signs that your pet may have issues with its urinary tract and stomach.
 In particular, it could be a sign of either internal bleeding or infection.
-Please go to your vet if this occurs as antibiotics might be needed.

 - Weight loss: This is caused by either refusing to eat (one of the reasons could be that you are always giving your pet the same foods and he could be sick of them) or the guinea pig is just suffering from diarrhea.